How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 Experience beats inexperience when it comes to apps

-When it came to building a chat app, GoSnap’s founder went for simplicity, right from the programming languages, frameworks and the architecture he selected.
+When it came to building a messaging app, GoSnap’s founder went for simplicity, right from the programming languages, frameworks and the architecture he selected.

 This is what his architecture looked like at a very high level